UW-Hydro/MetSim/docs/index.rst

 daily simulation of:

  * Mean daily temperature
- * SWE
+ * Snow water equivalent (SWE)
  * Incoming shortwave radiation
  * Cloud cover fraction
  * Potential evapotranspiration
  * Vapor pressure

-**Disaggregation of daily simulation values to sub-daily timesteps**
+**3. Disaggregation of daily simulation values to sub-daily timesteps**

-Daily data from given input or simulated via the forcings generation component of MetSim can be disaggregaed down to sub-daily values at intervals specified in minutes (provided they divide evenly into 24 hours).
+Daily data from given input or simulated via the forcings generation component of MetSim can be disaggregated down to sub-daily values at intervals specified in minutes (provided they divide evenly into 24 hours).
 The operation of these algorithms is also described in [1]_.